 a) Masters students must complete the degree within six years of beginning the program of study.

 b) Doctoral students must complete all requirements for the degree of Doctor of Philosophy within four calendar years after passing qualifying exams.
 Additionally, doctoral students must be admitted to candidacy at least nine months before receiving the degree.
-If students will not meet the time limits for their degree, the program director must submit a variance to GS with a detailed rationale for extending the time limitation.
+If students will not meet the time limits for their degree, the program director must submit a variance to Graduate School with a detailed rationale for extending the time limitation.

 6. Grades of C: The program can (but does not have to) approve up to 6 hours of coursework in which a C+, C, or C- was earned.
-The program can submit a variance request to GS to accept an additional 3 hours of “C” work; in no case can more than 9 hours of “C” work be counted toward a graduate degree.
+The program can submit a variance request to Graduate School to accept an additional 3 hours of “C” work; in no case can more than 9 hours of “C” work be counted toward a graduate degree.

 7. Overloads:Unless a program requires a larger number of hours for all full-time students, the maximum number of hours that may be taken in a regular semester is 12; the maximum in the summer is 12 (across all terms).
 The Graduate Catalog gives the unit dean the responsibility for approving a student’s request to be permitted to enroll in more than 12 hours.